Money eBook for understanding personal finance and investments.

 • A few basic but important tips on Errors and Omission insurance (E&O).

 • Why this is a "man's business."
+It's not what you think!

 • About "cloud computing," and why you should avoid it all.

-Information about the new Money eBook.
+Learn about money in the new Money eBook.

 Critical (DIY) Financial Planning and Investing Information for Consumers and Investors

-• Determine if you should manage your own investments, and if so, how?
+• Determine if you should manage your own investments; and if so, how?

 • The pros and cons of managing your money yourself vs. hiring a money manager.